nick-mynatt/nick-mynatt.github.io/README.md

-A collection of simple projects I have been working on over the past years.
+A collection of miscellaneous personal projects I've done